Wild Animal

 Wild Animal is the 1984 debut studio album by Canadian singer Vanity.
-Released by Motown Records in November 1984, the album yielded two hit singles on the US R&B Songs chart, with "Pretty Mess" and "Mechanical Emotion".
-The album's third single, "Samuelle" scored minor radio play but failed to chart on either Hot 100 or R&B singles.
+Released by Motown Records in November 1984, the album yielded two hit singles on the US R&B Songs chart: "Pretty Mess" and "Mechanical Emotion".
+The album's third single, "Samuelle", scored minor radio play yet failed to chart on either Hot 100 or R&B singles.

 Critical reception

-In a contemporary review for The Village Voice, Robert Christgau gave Wild Animal a "C−" and compared the record to Vanity 6: "Where formerly she talked her way through bright, crisp, rocking high-end arrangements and kept the smut simple, here she "sings" verbose, amelodic fantasies rendered even duller by a dim, bassy mix.
-And anyone who dreamed that she'd liberated herself from pornographic role-playing should get a load of the electric dildos, cum-stained frocks, and psychedelic sex slavery she flaunts as she strikes out on her own.
+In a contemporary review for The Village Voice, Robert Christgau gave Wild Animal a "C−" and compared the record to Vanity 6: "Where formerly she talked her way through bright, crisp, rocking high-end arrangements and kept the smut simple, here she 'sings' verbose, amelodic fantasies rendered even duller by a dim, bassy mix.
+And anyone who dreamed that she'd liberated herself from pornographic role-playing should get a load of the electric dildos, cum-stained frocks, and psychedelic sex slavery she flaunts as she strikes out on her own."